Going through formal sorority recruitment but can't make it to a round? Fill out this Recruitment Excusal Form

 Membership in a Greek organization is one of the best ways you can discover and refine your leadership skills.
 Within each chapter, members may assume a variety of leadership roles ranging from chairing committees to holding offices.
 Chapters provide leadership opportunities for members who will become respected professionals and community leaders after graduation.

-One of the most exciting aspects of Greek life is the social experience it offers.
-Formals, theme parties, homecoming events, intramural sports, Anchor Splash, Derby Days, and of course Greek Week are examples of the social opportunities sorority women and fraternity men share.
+One of the most exciting aspects of Greek life is the social experiences it offers.
+Formals, themed parties, homecoming events, intramural sports, Anchor Splash, Derby Days, and Greek Week are a few examples of the social opportunities sorority women and fraternity men share.
 These activities are not only fun for the members; they bond fraternity and sorority members together as a family and build unity within the entire Greek community.
 These shared experiences will make your collegiate years, and those to follow, a most rewarding experience.

-If you are a first-year student at Albion College, you can not join a fraternity or sorority until the second semester of your first year.
-Upper-class and transfer students can join a fraternity or sorority during their first semester at Albion.
+If you are a first-year student at Albion College, you cannot join a fraternity or sorority until the second semester of your first year.
+Upper-classmen and transfer students can join a fraternity or sorority during their first semester at Albion.
 Each fraternity and sorority chapter hold recruitment events in an effort to get to know students who are interested in joining the Greek community, regardless of class standing.

-Before any student, first-year, upper-class, or transfer, accepts an invitation to join a fraternity or sorority on Albion College's campus, they must fill out a Potential New Member Grade Release Card .
+Before any student, first-year, upper-class, or transfer, accepts an invitation to join a fraternity or sorority on Albion College's campus, they must fill out a grade release.
 Before filling out the form, please note the MINIMUM requirements for joining any fraternity or sorority at Albion College is that you have a 2.5 cumulative grade point average or higher and you are free of any social probation with Albion College.